rootstrap/tech-guides/python/cookiecutter-django.md

     - This command list all the issues found.
     - A useful command could be `$ black .` which resolves all the issues.
 Also, you can run `$ black . --diff` to watch the proposed changes.

-### If you want to have this in a new Github repository
-If you want to have this project in a new Github repository under the rootstrap organization, then follow these steps:
-1. Go to Github.
-2. Click on create new repository.
-3. Under Owner, select rootstrap.
-4. Write the name for the respository equal to the name of the root folder of the project created with DjangoCookieCutter.
-5. Copy the `git clone with ssh value` from the project.
-6. Go to the root folder project in your terminal.
-7. Run `$ git init`
-8. Run `$ git remote add origin <git clone with ssh value>`
-9. If your current branch hasn't the `main` branch, then run `$ git checkout -b main`
-10. Run `$ git add .`
-11. Run `$ git commit -m "First commit"`.
-You can change the `"First commit"` message with whatever you think is correct.
-12. Run `$ git push origin main`
-13. If you had to run `$ git checkout -b main` then now run `$ git branch -M main`

 ### [pre-commit](https://pre-commit.com/)
 *NOTE: By default this package is already installed.*